 Key Performance Indicator Baseline Target Timeline Responsible Party 6.A., 6.B. and 6.C.
 Grow international student headcount.
-221 international students 521 international students by 2023 Fall 2018 implementation with annual progress through 2023 New initiative e Eight dual degree programs for Academic Programs and New initiative by 2018 and 12 by 2023 Director of International Education) • New initiative 30 students enrolled in the English language and culture program by 2018 and 50 by 2023
+221 international students • 521 international students by 2023 Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Assistant Provost for Academic Programs and New initiative • Eight dual degree programs New initiative by 2018 and 12 by 2023 Director of International Education) New initiative Increase students recruited through agents to 200 annually 30 students enrolled in the English language and culture program by 2018 and 50 by 2023